 If you have decided to charter your business as a corporation, you must make an important decision.
 Your company can remain a C-Corporation, the default designation under Georgia law, or you can opt to become an S-Corporation.
 The latter is a designation by the Internal Revenue Service (IRS) that has unique tax benefits.

 Shareholders in any type of corporation are shielded from liability for corporate debt and lawsuits because Georgia recognizes corporations as separate from their owners.
 What makes an S Corporation different is its pass-through tax structure.
-An Atlanta S Corporations lawyer could assess your situation and determine if this designation is the best choice for your business.
-Call Sparks Law today to speak with an experienced business attorney.
+An Atlanta S-Corp formation attorney could assess your situation and determine if this designation is the best choice for your business.
+Call Sparks Law today to speak with an experienced Atlanta business formation attorney.

 An S corporation, or S-Corp, is a type of corporation that allows small businesses to avoid the double taxation that is typically associated with traditional corporations.
 In an S-Corp, the corporation itself does not pay income taxes (as is the case with a C-Corporation).
 Instead, the profits and losses of the corporation are passed through to the shareholders, who report the income on their personal tax returns.
 This means that the income is only taxed once, at the individual shareholder level.
 S-Corps are a popular choice for small business owners because they offer limited liability protection for the shareholders, while also providing potential tax benefits.
 It is important for small business owners to consult with a qualified Atlanta business formation attorney to determine whether an S-Corp is the best option for their business.